Review: BO One

 There is an optional accessory called the BO Power, which is essentially an external battery for the BO.
 It’s about the size of a dual 18650 mod, just thinner.
 The BO slides into a hole in the top, and you can either just let it charge or use it while it’s plugged in.
 The Power station has a 1300mAh capacity.

 For the most part, I think the manufacturing quality is very good.
-The one thing that I noticed is that the exterior of my pods sometimes are a little wet with e-liquid when I take them out.
+The one thing that I noticed is that the exterior of my pods sometimes is a little wet with e-liquid when I take them out.
 It’s never enough to actually leak to the exterior of the vape, but it does make me a little concerned about the long-term durability.

 I found the flavor and vapor to be extremely enjoyable.
 You’re obviously not going to be winning cloud competitions with something this small, but there is still a satisfying amount of vapor when you exhale.
 I really liked some of the flavors I tried, but others I thought were a little muted.
 You’ll definitely have to experiment with as many as you can find to figure out what your favorites are.
+People who use 510 cartridges tend to prefer the PCKT One Plus.

 You can’t refill the pods – at least you aren’t supposed to refill them – so you’re pretty much stuck with whatever is available in your area.
 And the flavor availability is highly dependant on where you live.